|Previous College:||University of Rhode Island ('70)|

 Between 2000-2006, the Saints went undefeated in the Great Northeast Athletic Conference, winning 72-straight regular season conference games.
 This was the longest Division III regular season conference winning streak and entering the 2013-14 season, the Saints are on a 41-game GNAC winning streak while Yosinoff ranks second among active coaches with a .754 career winning percentage.
 During the 2006-2007 season, Andy coached the Saints to an NCAA Sweet Sixteen appearance with an overall record of 29-2 and an undefeated conference record of 12-0.
 The Saints defeated Salve Regina and Brandeis University in the NCAA Tournament and eventually fell to the 2007 National Champion, DePauw University.
 The Saints' 29 wins ranked Emmanuel as the top team in number of victories among all Division III programs that season.

-Last season, Yosinoff captured his 700th career coaching victory
+In 2013, Yosinoff captured his 700th career coaching victory to

 accomplish the milestone.
 He became the first Division III coach to